navjordj/ML_from_scratch/README.md

-Implementation of machine learning models from scrath
+Implementation of machine learning models from scratch